 U-factors shall be determined by an accredited, independent laboratory, and labeled and certified by the manufacturer with a label affixed to the product or a label certificate specific to the products in the project, as authorized by an NFRC-licensed independent certification and Inspection Agency (IA).

 Products lacking such a labeled and certified U-factor shall be assigned a default U-factor from Table C303.1.3(1) or C303.1.3(2).
 The solar heat gain coefficient (SHGC) and visible transmittance (VT) of glazed fenestration products (windows, glazed doors and skylights) shall be determined in accordance with NFRC 200 by an accredited, independent laboratory, and labeled and certified by the manufacturer.
 Products lacking such a labeled SHGC or VT shall be assigned a default SHGC or VT from Table C303.1.3(3).
+For tubular daylighting devices, VTannual shall be measured and rated in accordance with ANSI/NFRC 203.

 (Step 2 – EN11903 AS) (Step 2 – EN11903 AM/A3 – 2nd comment period in addition to the original mod)